 Their practice, Dickson and Platten, operated for 15 years between 1958 and 1973.
 But the work explored in the exhibition is of two architects who worked both together and apart, including examples of the architecture produced by their modest private practice in a city dominated by larger commercial practices, and also of their work in government and education.

-The exhibition is curated by Dr Julie Collins of the University of Adelaide and Michael Pilkington of Phillips Pilkington – one of Adelaide’s finest current architectural practices, which has demonstrated exceptional skill in restoring and thinking about modernist architecture.
+The exhibition is curated by Dr Julie Collins of the University of South Australia and Michael Pilkington of Phillips Pilkington – one of Adelaide’s finest current architectural practices, which has demonstrated exceptional skill in restoring and thinking about modernist architecture.

 Phillips Pilkington is, as it happens, based in Dickson and Platten’s self-designed former offices.
 It’s an excellent example that has introduced many of us to key Dickson and Platten tropes, like the use of brick, timber, straw ceilings and an intimate spatial scale.
 The offices were designed as both a house and an office in order to satisfy planning requirements, but this quality of being both types is typical of their work, which often possesses both a strong presence and an intimacy at the same time.Featuring prominently in the show is the Union Building at the University of Adelaide (1968-1975), an exemplary large-scale project.
 Also included is an extensive range of housing work.
 These include not just modernist villas but also several higher density models in inner urban areas – buildings as relevant today as they were in the 1960s and 70s.